nazcardev/tfc-aws/README.md

+# Terraform Cloud AWS-VCS
-This is the AWS TFC repository.
+This is the AWS TFC repository, where if and when changes are made to this repo TFC tracks and apply updates to.